Cya998/SEDay5/README.md

 6.Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?

+Shorter, common words make sentences easier to read and act on.

 7.How can using examples and visuals help in explaining complex concepts more clearly?

+Helps provide context by making abstract ideas more relatable via real-world scenarios

+It improve retention by making information easier to remember as visuals engage multiple senses.

+Images and diagrams break down information into digestible pieces.

+People process visuals faster than text,it enhances engagement improving readability and understanding.

 8.What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?